michajlo/ierlc/README.md

 The general idea is you start the `irc_session` `gen_server` to connect to a server and handle communication.
 Everything deemed actionable is send to to the `irc_event_manager` `gen_event` handler.

 For now, the only thing implemented is mockbot.
-To get going, cd to src, open an erlang shell, and do the following:

-    make:all([load]).
+Build by running

+    ./rebar compile

+Get ebin onto your path somehow and fire the bot up to play with it:

     application:start(ierlc).
     irc_event_manager:add_handler(mockbot, nil).

-For now you'll need to edit `ierlc.app` to provide connection details.
+You can interact with `irc_session` directly to send messages and join room.  `irc_session:join` and `irc_session:msg` are really the only interesting things right now.

+See `ierlc.app.src` for the relevant properties to set for connections/etc, or edit the file directly if you're lazy.

 ## License